A Small Team Achieves Big Results for Wildlife, People, and the Land

 In this remote and rugged landscape, the scouts serve as a rapid response team, tracking down and arresting poachers, breaking up illegal charcoal operations, and rescuing lost children and cattle.
 They also conduct twice-monthly wildlife counts of critical species to help determine how TPW’s programs are impacting local wildlife and habitats.

 Before the scout team was mobilized, the area experienced rampant and unchecked levels of illegal bushmeat hunting, as well as elephant poaching.
-The immense skull and bones from one of those fallen elephants, killed in 2013, still lies scattered over the plains not far from TPW’s field headquarters, the Noloholo Environmental Center.
+The immense skull and bones from one of those fallen elephants, killed in 2013, still lie scattered over the plains not far from TPW’s field headquarters, the Noloholo Environmental Center.

 Community scouts examine the skull and bones of an elephant that was poached in 2013.
 (Photo: Felipe Rodriguez)